home / writing

 Neovim is a refactor, and sometimes redactor, in the tradition of Vim.
 It is not a rewrite but a continuation and extension of Vim.
 Many clones and derivatives exist, some very clever—but none are Vim.
 Neovim is built for users who want the good parts of Vim, and more.

-Neovim’s component-like plugin structure allows you to drop in and take out functionality easily.
-You can bring in an LSP, completions, snippets, git, and testing infrastructure.
-You can get new things too: Treesitter, Telescope FZF (fuzzy finding), Scoped grep string searches, and Harpoon anchor points to jump around.
+Neovim’s component-like plugin structure allows me to drop in and take out functionality easily.
+I can bring in an LSP, completions, snippets, git, and testing infrastructure.
+I can get new things too: Treesitter, Telescope FZF (fuzzy finding), Scoped grep string searches, and Harpoon anchor points to jump around.

-What’s more, since YOU configure Neovim, you’ll come away with a complete understanding of how each tool works, and how they interact with one another to create a complete ecosystem.
+What’s more, since I configure Neovim myself, I came away with a complete understanding of how each tool works, and how they interact with one another to create a complete ecosystem.
 By contrast, other editors and IDEs abstract this away.

 I know I just said a lot of words.
-The takeaway is this: With Neovim, you know exactly why everything works the way it does, and you can make it work exactly the way you want it to.
+The takeaway is this: With Neovim, I know exactly why everything works the way it does, and I can make it work exactly the way I want it to.
 The possibilities are, in fact, endless.

 Want functionality but there’s no plugin for it?
-Your config is in Lua and everything in Lua is easy.
-Make it, maintain it, push it to the Neovim community!
+My config is in Lua and everything in Lua is easy.
+I can make it, maintain it, push it to the Neovim community!
 The Neovim community is vibrant and full of passionate creators and maintainers who work hard to support the editor they love.

 Workflow Automation

-Now that you’ve been introduced to the core tools—shell, command line utilities, multiplexers, and editors—it’s time to tie them all together into automated workflows that eliminate repetitive tasks you do every single day.
+Now that I’ve covered the core tools—shell, command line utilities, multiplexers, and editors—it’s time to tie them all together into automated workflows that eliminate repetitive tasks I do every single day.

-Shell scripts are your friend.
-A commonly accepted general rule: if you find yourself typing the same sequence of commands more than twice, write a script.
-I don’t care if it’s just three lines—write it anyway.
+Shell scripts became my friend.
+A rule I learned: if I find myself typing the same sequence of commands more than twice, I write a script.
+I don’t care if it’s just three lines—I write it anyway.
 Here’s one I use constantly:

 #!/bin/bash